sindresorhus/amas/readme.md

 - [From the Front](https://github.com/fromthefront/ama) - Nonprofit organization behind the "From the Front" conference series in Italy.
 - [HackCU](https://github.com/HackCU/ama) - A collegiate hackathon at the University of Colorado that operates a free bi-annual event for students to learn coding or push their skills building things.
 - [Ansible Taiwan](https://github.com/ansible-tw/ama) - Helping Ansible users in Taiwan with any questions.
+- [Seth Holladay](https://github.com/sholladay/ama) - A human seeking a full stack of pancakes and software, bug free.

 -